-Can I Take IOSH Managing Safely Refresher Online?
+Can I Take the IOSH Managing Safely Refresher Online?

 If you are considering updating managers (or your own) knowledge of the full IOSH Managing Safely training with the IOSH Refresher course, this short post will outline the online and class-based methods available to study it.
 The most popular method for taking IOSH Managing Safely Refresher is as an online course.
 This is probably because it is a short course, approximately 6 hours long, and online learning is such a convenient way to complete it.